KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. found 'node-version: [16' in file `node.js.yml`: Deprecated: Update to current version.
 2. found 'Magic Mirror' in file `CONTRIBUTING.md`: Replace it with `MagicMirror²`
-3. found 'node-fetch' in file `package-lock.json`: Replace it with built-in fetch.
-4. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+3. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
-5. found 'node-fetch' in file `StatusPageService.test.ts`: Replace it with built-in fetch.
+4. found 'node-fetch' in file `StatusPageService.test.ts`: Replace it with built-in fetch.
-6. found 'node-fetch' in file `StatusPageService.ts`: Replace it with built-in fetch.
+5. found 'node-fetch' in file `StatusPageService.ts`: Replace it with built-in fetch.

 ## [MMM-SteamPlaytime by buxxi](https://github.com/buxxi/MMM-SteamPlaytime)

 1. found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`
 2. found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
-3. found 'node-fetch' in file `package-lock.json`: Replace it with built-in fetch.
-4. found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`
+3. found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`
-5. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+4. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-Stock by hakanmhmd](https://github.com/hakanmhmd/MMM-Stock)